aidanastridge/aidanastridge/README.md

 ### Hi there, my name is Aidan Astridge.

-I'm always open to collaborating!
+I'm a Python developer that is always open to collaborating!

 ### The tricks!
 ![NumPy](https://img.shields.io/badge/numpy-%23013243.svg?style=for-the-badge&logo=numpy&logoColor=white)